SI Joint Pain

 You’ve been living with back pain for far too long.

-You’ve heard that your SI joint could be the culprit and you’re looking for more information about the disorder and what can be done to alleviate your symptoms.
+You’ve heard that your SI joint could be the culprit, so you’re looking for more information about the disorder and what can be done to alleviate your symptoms.

-In this guide, we’re discussing information, exercises, and more to help you get back to living without SI joint pain.
+In this guide, we’ll discuss information about the condition, exercises, and more to help you get back to living without SI joint pain.

 For many, the SI joint is the location that causes them the most pain in their lower back.